CarlSargunar/Umbraco-Maui/Notes/Part 2.md

         }
     }

+3 - Add a reference to CommunityToolkit.Mvvm

-3 - Replace the content for BaseViewModel.
+4 - Replace the content for BaseViewModel.
 This will use the Source Generator to generate the code for the properties.
 Note it's a partial

     public partial class BaseViewModel : ObservableObject
     {